polinchw/monitorserver/README.md

 5. Create a <b>Docker Service</b>.
 Run the monitor-frontend app in the Docker Swarm as a Docker Service by running this command <b>on</b> the Docker Machine.

-  docker-machine ssh monitorserver-swarm-master 'docker service create -e "SPRING_PROFILES_ACTIVE=aws-dev" -e "JASYPT_ENCRYPTOR_PASSWORD=xxx" --replicas 2 --name monitor-server-spring-boot p 8080:8080 polinchw/monitor-server'
+  docker-machine ssh monitorserver-swarm-master 'docker service create -e "SPRING_PROFILES_ACTIVE=aws-dev" -e "JASYPT_ENCRYPTOR_PASSWORD=xxx" --replicas 2 --name monitor-server -p 8080:8080 polinchw/monitor-server'

 6. You probably want to add a AWS load balancer to load balance the monitor-frontend at this point.